timwarnock/best-practices-and-notes/README.md

 An application should survive heavy load tests with reasonable performance characteristics (e.g., a well-designed http microservice should handle **at-least** 10,000 transactions-per-second on a single ec2 instance, and scale to 100,000tps without significant degredation)

 gatling.io

 artillery.io

 ## secure
 An application should be secure from obvious security exploits.

 github.com/zaproxy/zaproxy

 nmap

 kali...

 ## fault tolerant
 An application should provide a reasonable level of fault tolerance.

+Unit+Integration Tests with an appropriate level of coverage, backed up by,

-Unit+Integration Tests (provide a high-level of code coverage) Mutation Testing: PIT, stryker, stryker4s https://stryker-mutator.io/stryker4s/
+Mutation Testing: PIT, stryker, stryker4s

+https://stryker-mutator.io/stryker4s/